Skip to main content

 Includes Latter-day Saint undergraduate full tuition (increased cost for graduate and non–Latter-day Saint students), lodging, group cultural activities, international health insurance, and some meals.

-Does not include airfare, personal expenses such as non-covered meals, souvenirs, public transportation, museums, or other free-time activities that are not part of the program.
+Does not include airfare; personal expenses such as non-covered meals, souvenirs, public transportation, and museums; or other free-time activities that are not part of the program.

 Scroll NAVY BIG-01.svg